nacheteam/Ensemble-Outlier-Analysis/notas_libro.md

 This will give a high score if the data is non-uniform.
 It shows how long is the data spread over the image.
 This is commonly used to look for outliers in subspaces of lower dimension of the data.

 A problem of this measure is that it does not measures well the interaction between atributes when it analyzes the features individually.

+#### 1.3.2 Extreme-Value Analysis
+This method classifies as outliers points that are too large or too small, in other words you need to detect the tails of the underlying distribution.

+This is a very poor idea as the oulier can easily be in the middle values and the normal ones in the tails.

+This kind of analysis is normally performed at the end of the algorithm when we have the points already scored.